kuhmil/christmas-tree-led-reactive/README.md

 ![alt text](images/xmas-tree.png)

-# Schematic (Schematic needs to be updated, do not replicate)
+# Schematic (Needs to be updated, do not replicate)

 ![alt text](images/schematic.png)